prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 List<RowExpression> scopedInequalities = getExpressionsWithinVariableScope(inequalityPredicateSet, combinedOutputVariables);
 ```

 Now we have list of equiJoinFilters and inequalityPredicateSet.
-Then we need to remove tables which are not part of these predicate and the part of the predicate which cannot execute by  the connector
+Then we need to remove tables which are not part of these predicates and part of the predicate which cannot be executed by the connector.

 6.2.
-Remove tables from groups if the tables ‘on criteria’ is not able to process by the connector.
+Remove tables from groups if the tables ‘on criteria’ is not able to be processed by the connector.

 After creating list of equality and inequality filters we are able to translate this predicate to JdbcExpression using existing JdbcFilterToSqlTranslator.
-Sample code is available on JdbcComputePushdown optimizer visitFilter().Code snippet  from JdbcComputePushdown optimizer visitFilter() is as follows we could reuse the code in JdbcTableHandle to check whether there is any JdbcExpression is created or not.
+Sample code is available on JdbcComputePushdown optimizer visitFilter().
+Code snippet  from JdbcComputePushdown optimizer visitFilter() is as follows.
+We can reuse the code in JdbcTableHandle to check whether there is any JdbcExpression created or not.

 ```
 RowExpression predicate = expressionOptimizer.optimize(node.getPredicate(), OPTIMIZED, session);